 They sell pretty much exactly the same thing, but with no George, no cool, no authenticity.
 Economically, they should be sharing the market, but they don’t have a compelling enough Value Proposition to be able to compete.

-Now in 2016, we see a new battle forming, the challengers making their own Nespresso-Compatible pods.
+Now we see a new battle forming, the challengers making their own Nespresso-Compatible pods.

 Shoes of Prey